-

 In 1980 Lita Albuquerque produced The Washington Monument Project: The Red Pyramid on the National Mall in Washington, DC for the International Sculpture Conference.

-To create the site-specific work, Albuquerque dug triangular trenches into the earth due West, North and East of the Washington Monument obelisk.
-She consulted the astrophysicist, Donald Goldsmith for his calculations to geolocate the precise times and locations for the intersections, so that her earth installation would be in perfect alignment with the shadow of the massive structure.
-She filled the trenches with natural pigment, in a technique she had already begun to use in her landworks in locations including the Mojave desert and the Malibu horizon line.
-Art historian William L. Fox describes this intentional harmony with nature, the ephemerality of her interventions as well as her use of color to be part of Albuquerque’s uniquely feminist contribution to the history of Land Art.
+Art historian William L. Fox describes the artist's intentional harmony with nature, the ephemerality of her interventions as well as her use of color to be part of Albuquerque’s uniquely feminist contribution to the history of Land Art.
 Alongside Judy Chicago and Patricia Johanson, Albuquerque’s introduction of color was “a deliberate choice to counter the monochromatic earthworks by the men,” and “feminize land art,” Fox wrote.
 Others would say that it is a direct confrontation with the phallic symbol of power.

 -